 - a.
 After receiving the Chief's comments, the BOS will make any changes/corrections to the analysis or decision letter requested by the Chief. - b.
 After the BOS analysis and decision letter have been cleared by the Chief, the Chief will sign and return the case file to the processing BOS.
-The Chief makes his or her recommendation in the electronic application system (which is equivalent to transmitting it to the D/OCE).
-The Chief must document the justification for his or her recommendation when it differs from the underlying recommendation of the BOS. - c.
+The Chief makes his or her recommendation in the electronic application system (which is equivalent to transmitting it to the D/OCE). - c.
 The application remains in the CODS unless requested by the D/OCE, the AA/BD or OGC where applicable.